BlaqueDevs/se-assignment-day-4-software-project-management-golibemartha/README.md

 **Main Features and Functionalities**:

-1. **User-Friendly Interface**: An intuitive and easy to navigate interface that enhances user experience and reduces the learning curve.
+1. **User Friendly Interface**: An intuitive and easy to navigate interface that enhances user experience and reduces the learning curve.
 2. **Automation**: Automates repetitive tasks, saving time and reducing the likelihood of human error.
 3. **Real Time Collaboration**: Tools that facilitate seamless communication and collaboration among team members, regardless of their location.
 4. **Advanced Data Management**: Robust features for organizing, storing, and retrieving data efficiently.